rhagarty/sharables/hdp-blog/README.md

 * Try the code pattern out.
 Check it out by going directly to our [GitHub repo](https://github.com/IBM/sms-spam-filter-using-hortonworks).
 The code pattern will walk the user through configuring HDP, Python library setup, running the notebook, and lastly interpretting the results.

 * Want to see the notebook results directly?
-Use [NBViewer](http://nbviewer.jupyter.org/github/IBM/sms-spam-filter-using-hortonworks/blob/master/notebooks/Spam%20Filter%20using%20Scikit%20learn%20on%20remote%20spark.jupyter.ipynb) to view one of our code pattern notebooks.
+Use [NBViewer](http://nbviewer.jupyter.org/) to view one of our code pattern notebooks, for example [this one](http://nbviewer.jupyter.org/github/IBM/sms-spam-filter-using-hortonworks/blob/master/notebooks/Spam%20Filter%20using%20Scikit%20learn%20on%20remote%20spark.jupyter.ipynb) that envokes Spark on our remote HDP cluster.

 * Keep an eye on [IBM Code](https://developer.ibm.com/code/patterns/) for more HDP related patterns!